epam/edp-install/docs/operator-guide/manage-jenkins-ci-job-provision.md

    </details>

-10. Create Secret, GitServer CR and Jenkins credentials with the "gitlab" ID by following the instruction: [Adjust Import Strategy](../operator-guide/import-strategy.md).

   After the steps above are performed, the new custom job-provision will be available in **Advanced Settings** during the application creation in the Headlamp UI:

   !![Gitlab job provision](../assets/operator-guide/gitlab-job-provision.png "Gitlab job provision")